kazurayam/KatalonDiscussion9316/README.md

 You can run the demo in 3 ways:
 1. You can select a single Test Case and run it.
 Running a Test Case `Test Cases/TC1` will result a file `Excel files/TC1.xls`.
 2. You can select a single Test Suite `TS_a` to run consisting Test Cases sequentially.
 Running a Test Suite `Test Suites/TS_a` will result a file `Excel files/TS_a.yyyyMMdd_hhmmss.xls`.
 3. You can run a Test Suite Collection `Test Suites/Execute`.
-It will result 2 files: `TS_a.yyyyMMdd_hhmmss.xls` and `TS_b.yyyyMMdd_hhmmss.xls`.
+It will result a files: `TS_a.yyyyMMdd_hhmmss.xls` again.

 ## Design note

-How can multiple Test Cases in a Katalon project share a single Excel file?
-I do not like the file written by a preceding Test Case `TC1` cleared by a Test Case `TC2` which follows; how can I implement this mutual file control?
+How can I make multiple Test Cases in a Test Suite safely share a single Excel file?
+Let me suppose a preceding Test Case `TC1` creates a sheet `TC1` in a Excel file, I do not want following Test Case `TC2` carelessly discard the `TC1` sheet.

 I found that combination of the following points solve the problem.

 1. Each Test Case on start-up should look for the target Excel file.
 If it find the file, it should open the file and update it.
-If it does not find the file, it shoud create new file.
+If it does not find the file, it should create new file.
 2. Use GlobalVariable.WORKBOOK.
 In the GlobalVariable I would put the object instance of HSSFWorkbook class (representation of Excel book by Apache POI).
 The Test Cases of a Test Suite can share the HSSFWorkbook object in the GlobalVariable during a Test Suite run.
 3. Passing the HSSFWorkbook via GlobalVariable enables the Test Case `TC3` updates the sheet created by preceding `TC1` and `TC2`.
 Please read [the source of TC3](https://github.com/kazurayam/KatalonDiscussion9316/blob/master/Scripts/TC3/Script1535793581302.groovy).
-4. Each Test Case should serialize the HSSFWorkbook object into file when they shotdown.
+4. Each Test Case should serialize the HSSFWorkbook object into file when they shutdown.
-5. All of I/O processings to the Excel file are centralized in the [MyTestListener](https://github.com/kazurayam/KatalonDiscussion9316/blob/master/Test%20Listeners/MyTestListener.groovy).
+5. All of I/O processing to the Excel file are centralized in the [MyTestListener](https://github.com/kazurayam/KatalonDiscussion9316/blob/master/Test%20Listeners/MyTestListener.groovy).
 No Test Case makes I/O to the file.
 This design much simplifies the project and makes it easy to understand.